-Water is critical to the ecological and social well-being of communities outside of "hydrologists", and by lacking diversity, we cannot serve equity or inclusively.
-We must foster inclusion and justice in terms of outreach and integration of peoples with historically marginalized identities into this professional discipline and also respect and support the local environmental knowledge of water users.
+Water is critical to communities' ecological and social well-being outside of "hydrologists."
+We cannot serve equity or inclusivity without diversity.
+We must foster inclusion and justice in terms of outreach and integrating peoples with historically marginalized identities into this professional discipline and respect and support water users' local environmental knowledge.

 A lack of diversity within hydrologic sciences and engineering has 1) led to serving communities inequitably and ignoring historical injustices.
 For example, environmental justice in pollution (Hajat et al., 2015; Robison et al., 2018), disproportionate climate change/severe weather impacts to low-income minority communities (Parvin et al., 2016; Adeola and Picou, 2017), sexism in water resource management (CDC; UNICEF) and global south weather forecasts are underserved due to models being focused on Europe/United States, as well as a lack of ground data (Vaughan et al., 2019; World Bank).
-Moreover, 2) leads to less innovation in science (Phillips, 2014; "Science benefits from diversity", 2018).

-We believe that increasing inclusiveness, equitability, and accessible science in hydrology will improve both scenarios.
+Moreover, 2) it leads to less innovation in science (Phillips, 2014; "Science benefits from diversity," 2018).
+Increasing inclusiveness, equitability, and accessible science in hydrology will improve both scenarios.
 While increasing innovation in science is essential, impacting underserved communities is imperative and will radically change human health and well-being across the globe.

-Over the past several years, the development of committees and reading lists in our field has become a typical "first step" to address inclusiveness, equitability, and accessible science (Byrnes et al., 2020; Garousi-Nejd and Byrnes, 2020).
+Over the past several years, the development of committees and reading lists in our field has become a typical first step to address inclusiveness, equitability, and accessible science (Byrnes et al., 2020; Garousi-Nejd and Byrnes, 2020).
 This step, while meaningful, is not enough: actionable steps must be taken, and culture must change throughout our hydrological community before policy changes can be effective.
-We share some emerging inclusiveness, equitability, and accessible science practices in hydrology and ideas that we hope can foster an equity lens throughout water-related practices using the ICON framework.

-4.1 Community-led science and environmental justice practices
+1. Community-led science and environmental justice practices

-It is important to build equitable social networks (N) and meaningfully engage marginalized communities (including but not limited to interrelated dimensions of race, ethnicity, gender, gender expression, disability, sexuality, nationality, and class) along with government agencies, industry, academia, and citizens (Kirkness and Barnhardt, 2001).
+It is essential to build equitable social networks (N) and meaningfully engage marginalized communities (including but not limited to interrelated dimensions of race, ethnicity, gender, gender expression, disability, sexuality, nationality, and class) along with government agencies, industry, academia, and citizens (Kirkness and Barnhardt, 2001).
 These groups need to coordinate (C) and build mutual trust to develop innovative approaches to responding to the ICON framework's hydrological issues.

-Open (O) data policy must, along with supporting data infrastructures, more comprehensively and consistently address the gaps in JEDI regarding how information and knowledge are distributed and acknowledged.
+Open (O) data policy must, along with supporting data infrastructures, more comprehensively and consistently address the gaps in justice, equity, diversity, and inclusion principles regarding how information and knowledge are distributed and acknowledged.
 For example, programs and strategies to decolonize science such as the Global Water Futures Program and indigenous community water research bring together researchers across all levels to enhance coordination and broaden impacts with the intent to accelerate a positive paradigm culture shift (GWF, 2018).
-Indigenous peoples must be responsibly engaged in the scientific processes at all stages, which includes ownership of data and knowledge and having a say in how/when it gets shared (Gardiner, 2011; Lovett et al., 2019; Woodbury et al., 2019; Wong et al., 2020; Cohen and Livingstone, 2021; Goucher et al., 2021).
-Policies such as Ownership, Control, Access, and Possession, Collective Benefit, Authority to Control, Responsibility, and Ethics and Findability, Accessibility, Interoperability, and Reuse principles can help hydrologists ethically develop protocols relating to the collection, use, and sharing of community data (Wilkinson et al., 2016; Mecredy et al., 2018; Carroll et al., 2020).
+Indigenous peoples must be responsibly engaged in the scientific processes at all stages, which includes ownership of data and knowledge and having a say in how/when it gets shared (Gardiner, 2011; Lovett et al., 2019; Woodbury et al., 2019; Wong et al., 2020; Cohen and Livingstone, 2021: Goucher et al., 2021).
+Policies such as Ownership, Control, Access, and Possession, Collective Benefit, Authority to Control, Responsibility, and Ethics and Findability, Accessibility, Interoperability, and Reuse principles can help hydrologists ethically develop protocols relating to the collection, use, and sharing of community data (Maheshwari et al., 2014; Wilkinson et al., 2016; Mecredy et al., 2018; Carroll et al., 2020).

-4.2 Inclusive workplaces
+1. Inclusive workplaces